US stocks edge lower amid more trade tariff worries

 Advertisement

-ENERGY: Many of the headlines at the start of the new week have centered on the pair of storms that are hitting opposite ends of the world.
-Florence is making its way through the U.S. while Mangkhut has moved deeper into southern China.
-As well as causing death and widespread destruction, they have contributed to a push higher in oil prices.

-Benchmark U.S. crude added 0.8 percent to $69.52 a barrel in New York.
-Brent crude, used to price international oils, gained 0.9 percent to $78.77 a barrel in London.
+ENERGY: Benchmark U.S. crude added 0.1 percent to $69.03 a barrel in New York.
+Brent crude, used to price international oils, gained 0.3 percent to $78.34 a barrel in London.

 The pickup in oil prices helped lift energy stocks.
-Hess rose 1.7 percent to $67.18.
+Anadarko Petroleum rose 1.5 percent to $63.93.

-BOND YIELDS: Bond prices fell.
-The yield on the 10-year Treasury rose to 3.01 percent from 2.99 percent late Friday.
+BOND YIELDS: Bond prices were little changed.
+The yield on the 10-year Treasury held steady at 2.99 percent.

-MARKETS OVERSEAS: In Europe, the DAX in Germany dropped 0.3 percent, while France's CAC 40 and Britain's FTSE 100 were flat.
+MARKETS OVERSEAS: In Europe, the DAX in Germany dropped 0.3 percent, while France's CAC 40 was flat.
+Britain's FTSE 100 slipped 0.2 percent.
 Major indexes in Asia closed mostly lower.
 South Korea's Kospi fell 0.7 percent and Hong Kong's Hang Seng index tumbled 1.3 percent.
 Australia's S&P/ASX 200 rose 0.3 percent.
 Japanese markets were closed for a national holiday.